ma-fox/20advancedCodingProjects_MEDIUM/README.md

 ### The list:

 > - [ ] Use a library to build an OAuth 2 authorization server.
 Implement the various flows according to the OAuth spec.
-Scrape data from the web.
+> - [x] Scrape data from the web.
 Clean it up.
 Load it into a data analysis tool.
 Then, build some visualizations.
 For example, try making word clouds of Wikipedia articles.
 >
 > - [x] Create a Dockerfile & docker-compose.yml for a web application with a database, cache layer, nginx/Apache server, backend API, & JavaScript frontend.
 >